 The Swedish Financial Supervisory Authority (SFSA), which is a public authority whose official role is to promote stability and efficiency in the financial system and provide sufficient protection for consumers, is one of the key regulators.
 SFSA authorizes, supervises, and monitors all companies operating in the Swedish financial markets.
-SFSA is responsible to the Ministry of Finance.
-Since money laundering is often carried out by international crime organizations, there are several international organizations involved in the prevention of money laundering.
+SFSA is responsible for the Ministry of Finance.
+Since international crime organizations often carry out money laundering, several international organizations are involved in preventing money laundering.
 For instance, limits may apply to countries where the Council of European companies is allowed to do business.
-Currently, there are more than 25 countries published by the EU, subject to the varying scope of trade sanctions.
+Currently, more than 25 countries are published by the EU, subject to the varying scope of trade sanctions.

-Another international organization working to prevent money laundering is the Financial Action Task Force (FATF).
+Another international organization that prevents money laundering is the Financial Action Task Force (FATF).
 Sweden is a member of FATF and tries to implement the standards published by FATF.
-The FATF regularly publishes explanations on what risk factors specific regions have in money laundering.
+The FATF regularly explains what risk factors specific regions have in money laundering.

 An essential part of money laundering and terrorist financing work is to get to know their customers — to gain customer information before trading or entering into business relationships.
 The scope of customer awareness measures is managed by your risk assessment of each customer relationship, called the customer’s risk profile.

-The purpose of the Anti-Money Laundering Act is to prevent companies from being used for money laundering and terrorist financing.
+The Anti-Money Laundering Act aims to prevent companies from being used for money laundering and terrorist financing.
 The law, comply within August 2017, is intended to implement the EU’s fourth AML directive.
-The Anti-Money Laundering regulations is an administrative framework that applies to companies in specific sectors and different organizations, including credit institutions, financial institutions, auditors, external accountants and tax advisors, legal experts (under certain conditions), and gambling service providers.
+The Anti-Money Laundering regulations is an administrative framework that applies to companies in specific sectors and different organizations, including credit institutions, financial institutions, auditors, external accountants and tax advisors, legal experts (under certain conditions), and gambling services providers.
 There are two primary laws aimed at money laundering in Sweden: Swedish Anti-Money Laundering and Terrorism Financing Law (Anti-Money Laundering Act) and the Money Laundering Crimes Criminal Code.